Alfred Angelo

-Alfred Angelo Bridal was a manufacturer and retailer of wedding dresses.
+Alfred Angelo Bridal was an American manufacturer and retailer of wedding dresses.
 The company was headquartered in Delray Beach, Florida.
-While primarily recognized for its wedding dress fashions, the company also designed dresses for bridesmaids, mothers of the bride, flower girls, and also sold wedding accessories.
+While primarily recognized for its wedding dress fashions, the company also designed dresses for bridesmaids, mothers of the bride, flower girls, and sold wedding accessories.

-In 2017, Alfred Angelo abruptly closed all of its store locations and filed for Chapter 7 bankruptcy liquidation.
+In 2017, Alfred Angelo abruptly closed all its store locations and filed for Chapter 7 bankruptcy liquidation.

 History

 The company was founded by Alfred Angelo and his wife Edythe Piccione in the mid-1930s in Philadelphia.
 Edythe designed the dresses and Alfred focused on manufacturing and business development.
 The company sold bridal and formal attire through its name-brand stores and in partner stores.

 In the 1980s, the founder's children began managing the company.
-Dresses were marketed by style and pricing under the labels Alfred Angelo, Sapphire, Modern Vintage, and Disney Fairy Tale collections.
+Dresses were marketed by style and price under the labels Alfred Angelo, Sapphire, Modern Vintage, and Disney Fairy Tale collections.

 The company was featured on a 2013 episode of the television show Undercover Boss.

 Bankruptcy

-On July 13, 2017, the company filed for Chapter 7 bankruptcy liquidation and immediately closed all of its stores.
+On July 13, 2017, the company filed for Chapter 7 bankruptcy liquidation and immediately closed all its stores.
 One year later, the case was still in court administration with US$20 million in claims from store customers.
-Much of the inventory was lost to warehouse and shipper's liens.
+Much of the inventory was lost to warehouse and shippers' liens.
 In 2019, the company's total liabilities were reported at $78 million and only $245,000 was raised from a warehouse sale.
 The intellectual property of the Alfred Angelo labels was bought by a Shanghai-based online retailer.